 At least one World Athletics council member has called for a rule change.
-“It is standard procedure after each world championships for the World Athletics Competition Commission to review the championships and recommend any rule changes,” World Athletics told us.
+“It is standard procedure after each world championships for the World Athletics Competition Commission to review the championships and recommend any rule changes,” World Athletics told us in 2022.

 What would a fairer race look like?

 There’s some evidence that the 0.1 second limit and the strict rules surrounding it might be holding racers back from starting as fast as possible.
 Over the years, the costs of false starting have increased.
 It’s now the case that a single false start can get a runner disqualified from a race.
 As the rules have grown stricter, studies suggest racers have started more cautiously.
 One study found starts in international championships slowed down by 20 percent from 1997 to 2011.

 So what’s the answer here?
 Milloz thinks the sport could benefit from more science and standardization.
 He would like to bring the top athletes in the world to a lab to test their fastest possible starts on machines and with methods that all stakeholders can agree are the “gold standard” for the sport and science.
 “Gather a lot of response times,” Milloz says.
 “And try to plot the distribution,” to more clearly see what time would be an unacceptable outlier.